 And that number is growing as you read this.

-About 1.4 million new cases of diabetes are diagnosed in the U.S. every year.
+About 1.4 million new cases are diagnosed in the U.S. every year.

-If the keto diet was taught as a method for eating, these numbers would drop dramatically.
+If the ketogenic diet was taught as a method for eating, these numbers would drop dramatically.

 This process of burning fat provides more benefits than helping us to lose extra pounds.